Cube-OS/cubeOS/docs/contributing/feature-request.rst

 -------------------

-Once the request has been implemented and the changes have been merged into the master branch, a Kubos team member will close the issue.
+Once the request has been implemented and the changes have been merged into the master branch, a CubeOS team member will close the issue.